 Update: October 13, 2017

-A meeting of the Hartsdale Neighbors Association was held on Tuesday, October 10, 2017, which featured a proposal by local residents to request the Town to allow for zoning changes for the immediate 4 Corners.
+A meeting of the Hartsdale Neighbors Association was held on Tuesday, October 10, 2017, which featured a proposal by Inspired Places, LLC to request the Town to allow for zoning changes for the immediate 4 Corners.
 The meeting drew a highly supportive crowd of approximately 100 people.

 The discussion noted the problems for residents, shoppers, commuters, shop-owners and landowners created by the status quo.
-The solution to these problems centers on zoning changes, and the discussion highlighted the benefits that Hartsdale would gain through the new 4C zoning.
+The solution to these problems centers on zoning changes, and the discussion highlighted the benefits that Hartsdale would gain through an innovative approach.
 Among them are:

 - Replacing existing rigid zoning rules that discourage investment by more flexible, community focused rules